Product

 We think this trade-off is worth it.
 Video professionals are already managing petabytes of storage.
 They know how to back up important files.
 What they should not have to manage is a monthly cloud bill just to search their own footage.

-Join the waitlist to get the desktop app and see local-first video search in action.
+Join the waitlist to get the desktop app and see hybrid video search in action.